KlaasVogel/processing-mandelbulb/README.md

 - there are two versions

 # V1 - new edge detection
-- moved n and maxinterations to global vars
+- moved n and maxinerations to global vars
 - changed the while(true)-loop for a for-loop
 - added a matrix to register if the iteration for that points goes to infinity.